JavaScriptKC/workshop/labs/REPL.md

 ## Multi-line statements

-The Node REPL allows for multi-line statements to be executed.
-When a line cannot be processed as a complete JavaScript statement the Node REPL prompts for more input:
+1. The Node REPL allows for multi-line statements to be executed.
+When a line cannot be processed as a complete JavaScript statement the Node REPL prompts for more input (this example starts a functional closure but does not terminate it with a closing bracket):

 ```
 > var boo = function () {
 ...
 ```

-The ```...``` indicates that the Node REPL expects more input. ```CTRL+C``` can be used to terminate the multi-line statement.
+1. The ```...``` indicates that the Node REPL expects more input. ```CTRL+C``` can be used to terminate the multi-line statement.
 Now, define a multi-line function and execute it:

 ```JavaScript
 > var boo = function () {